HenrikJoreteg/human-javascript/ch06 - models.md

 1. Properties that we get from the API
 2. Properties that we need in order to track client state (selected, etc.)
-3. Mechanisms for validating their own data integrity.
+3. Mechanisms for validating their own data integrity
-3. Methods we can call to update or delete corresponding models on the server.
+3. Methods we can call to update or delete corresponding models on the server
-4. Convenient accessors (a.k.a. derived properties) that describe or process the properties in some way to allow re-use.
+4. Convenient accessors (a.k.a. derived properties) that describe or process the properties in some way to allow re-use
-5. Child collections (if applicable).
+5. Child collections (if applicable)

 Models should *never* contain: